 Technically renamed 2060 Chiron by astronomers it was also determined to have comet-like features in 1988 and holds that status and name as 95P/Chiron.
 These centaurs, as they are currently called, are maybe a plutoid, dwarf planet or minor planet after all say some astronomers–and yes that was 6 different suggested astronomical designations for Chiron over just 4+ decades of our knowledge of its existence.
 Recently, in 2011 it was discovered that Chiron has rings like his centaur neighbour Chariklo named for his mythical wife Chariclo.

 As astrologers learn more about Chiron, and just like the other planets, his archetypal mythology seems to suit the planetoid’s name.
 Chiron’s primary energy or influence appears to be in his role as “the maverick” or “wounded healer” of the zodiac.
 This brings an astronomical minor planet into play with people and situations in life that have great impact, especially on a psychological basis.
 Similar to Pluto perhaps who also appears at first to have little impact within a horoscope due to it’s matters being hidden from view.
-Chiron’s effects are also subtle and involve deeper psychology and wisdom.
+Chiron’s effects are also subtle and involve deeper psychology and understanding.

 Chiron takes about 51 years to travel through all 12 signs of the zodiac and spends about 4 years in each sign.